Micheledinocera/babylon-example/README.md

 ## Start Project

 To run the code, you need npm and node installed on your machine.\
-The code is tested on a PC with 'Windows 8' OS, browser Chrome.\
+The code is tested on a PC with `Windows 8` OS, browser Chrome.\
 In the project directory, you can run:

 ### npm run start